 Minerals that mixed with water harden progressively forming in this way solid bodies capable of expressing resistances typical of stronger rocks.
-Cement is a hydraulic binder.
+Cement is an hydraulic binder.

-Voluntary international standard, which establishes the requirements that an efficient environmental management system must meet.
-ISO 14001 is a certifiable standard, which means that certification of compliance with its requirements can be obtained from an accredited certification agency that operates according to certain rules.
-ISO 14001 certification is not mandatory, but is the result of a voluntary choice by a company / organization that decides to establish / implement / maintain / improve their environmental management system.
+Voluntary international standard, which establishes the requirements of the environmental management system.
+ISO 14001 is a certifiable standard, which means that certification of compliance with its requirements can be obtained from an accredited certification auditor.
+ISO 14001 certification is not mandatory but is the result of a voluntary choice by a company / organization that decides to establish / implement / maintain / improve its environmental management system.
 The adoption of the ISO 14001 standard allows an organization to identify and monitor the impact of its activities on the environment and improve its environmental performance by implementing a systematic approach that provides for the definition and achievement of specific environmental objectives.

-Voluntary international standard that specifies the requirements for the creation, implementation, maintenance and improvement of an energy management system.
+Voluntary international standard which establishes the requirements for the creation, implementation, maintenance and improvement of an energy management system.
 The purpose of this system is to enable an organization to use a systematic approach to continuously improve its energy performance, including energy efficiency, as well as energy consumption and use.

-Voluntary agreement that arises from the United Nations World Conference on Climate Change (1997) by virtue of which the industrialized countries commit themselves in the 2008-2012 period to reduce their greenhouse gas emissions by a certain amount compared to 1990 levels.
+Voluntary agreement that arises from the United Nations World Conference on Climate Change (1997) by virtue of which the industrialized countries commit themselves to reduce their greenhouse gas emissions compared to 1990 levels.